ceyhuncengiz/smart-brain-api/README.md

 # smart-brain-api
-API server and database backend for the SmartBrain frontend.
-The API uses NodeJs/Express as the server and the database used is PostgreSQL.
+API server and database backend for the SmartBrain frontend APP.The API uses NodeJs/Express as the server and the database used PostgreSQL.